Fiji Wedding Traditions Complete Guide for Modern Couples

 Indo-Fijian Wedding Traditions

-Indo-Fijian weddings blend South Asian customs with Fijian elements, representing 37% of population with traditions varying by ancestral Indian state origins.
+Indo-Fijian weddings blend South Asian customs with Fijian elements, representing approximately 37% of the population with traditions varying by ancestral Indian state origins.

 Common ceremonies include:

-• Seven vows (Saat Pheresaht FEH-ray): Hindu marriage rituals around fire
+- Seven vows (Saat Phere): Hindu marriage rituals around fire

 Fusion elements in modern Indo-Fijian weddings: